 - medication labels or sleeves– allow TB affected people to notify their health care providers about the medication intake by calling or texting a toll-free number.

-Countries implementing DATs under the project
+Countries that have implemented DATs under the project

 Resources for implementation